razorrusty/templ8/README.md

-# Templ8
+# Templ8 v0.1
-A really simple HTML template class for PHP
+A really simple HTML template class for PHP.
+Be aware that it's still in development and features are subject to change.

 ## What can you do with it?
 Basically, this class enables you to load a HTML based template file, replace keywords, split the template, and output the markup